quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 :p How does Emphatic-TD(λ) ensure robustness?
 ??x
 Emphatic-TD(λ) ensures robustness by leveraging eligibility traces to focus updates on relevant states.
-This approach is more robust than standard TD methods, which are only guaranteed to converge if the eligibility trace \( \lambda \) is constant.
-Emphatic-TD(λ) offers a broader guarantee and converges for any state-dependent \( \lambda \).
+This approach is more robust than standard TD methods, which are only guaranteed to converge if the eligibility trace $\lambda $ is constant.
+Emphatic-TD(λ) offers a broader guarantee and converges for any state-dependent$\lambda$.

 :p How does Emphatic-TD(λ) handle convergence?
 ??x